 - Store in a breathable bag on days 2-3.
-This gives you a balance of a nice crust and preventing it from staling too much.
-A linen bread bag or kitchen towel work well.
+This gives you a balance of a nice crust and prevents it from staling too much.
+A linen bread bag or kitchen towel works well.

 - If you’ve still got bread left, you can tear it up and make croutons and breadcrumbs or you can slice and put in the freezer.
 See my post what to do with failed bread for more ideas.